mantidproject/mantid/docs/source/algorithms/ExportGeometry-v1.rst

 -----------

-This algorithm is intended to write out portions of an instrument's geometry in the instrument definition file xml format.
+This algorithm is intended to write out portions of an instrument's geometry in the :ref:`Instrument Definition File <InstrumentDefinitionFile>` xml format.
 The resulting file is meant to be copied by-hand into a geometry file, the output is not a useable IDF as written.

 The main use of this algorithm is if the instrument geometry is calibrated in mantid, this algorithm can be used to help get the